How to Sell a House by Owner in Arizona

 Be aware that closing as a FSBO seller does not mean that you avoid all closing fees.
 Common seller closing fees include prorated property taxes and settlement fees.
 One nice thing about selling real estate in Arizona is that the state doesn’t charge any transfer taxes — only a tiny $2 flat fee for the contract or deed.

-If a buyer uses an agent, a seller may also be asked to pay all or part of the buyer’s agent commission.
+If a buyer uses an agent, you have the option to pay their agent’s commission to expedite the sale.
 Consult our guide on who pays for closing costs when selling a house by owner for more details.

 The next steps are likely to include: